Raghunath-analytics/Pizza-Performance-Analysis/README.md

-# Pizza-Performance-Analysis
+## Pizza-Performance-Analysis
-🍕 Turning slices into insights — an interactive Power BI dashboard powered by SQL and DAX to uncover what’s really cooking in pizza sales performance.
+🍕 Turning slices into insights — This project explores pizza sales data to uncover business insights by answering specific analytical questions using **SQL for data preparation** and **Power BI for visualization**.
+The dashboard is built with advanced features like **DAX measures**, **conditional formatting**, and **page navigation** to provide a seamless user experience for stakeholders.